 Sport and Health Sciences: New students

 A very warm welcome to Sport and Health Sciences at the University of Exeter.
-Congratulations on securing your place here – we look forward to meeting you, and hope you will enjoy a rewarding and challenging academic experience as part of the College of Life and Environmental Sciences.
+Congratulations on securing your place!
+We look forward to meeting you, and hope you will enjoy a rewarding student experience as part of Sport and Health Sciences.
+We hope you will join us in creating a sustainable, healthy and socially just future, to make a difference to our people, our communities, our partners, and the world around us.

 Please take time to look through the induction information on this page to prepare you for the start of term.